-There may be slight discomfort whilst the filter is being injected into the skin but it can be minimised with the application of an anaesthletic cream before the treatment to provide greater comfort and relief.
+There may be slight discomfort whilst the filler is being injected into the skin but it can be minimised with the application of an anaesthletic cream before the treatment to provide greater comfort and relief.
 Our Effortless HA fillers are available with lidocaine to reduce the sensation of pain and maximise your comfort.

 During the treatment session, the product is injected into the specific area of the skin to be treated, typically using a very fine needle or cannula.
 The treatment is quick, usually taking about 30 minutes.